TyGBenjamin/Digital-Commerce_Database/README.md

 ## Description

-This application is primarily used to run javascript code from the back-end in order to create, update, add and remove products and categories from a database for keeping track of a company's inventory.
+This application is primarily used to run javascript code from the back-end in order to create, update, add or remove products, tags,and categories from a database for keeping track of a company's inventory.

 ## Table of Contents